port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 <br/><br/>

 3. Now let's create the workflow file that contains our logic.
-Under `.github/workflows`, create a new file named `portCreateRepo.yaml` and use the following snippet as its content:
+Under `.github/workflows`, create a new file named `portCreateRepo.yaml` and use the following snippet as its content (remember to change `<YOUR-ORG-NAME>` on line 19 to your GitHub organization name):

 <details>
 <summary><b>Github workflow (click to expand)</b></summary>